Student Book Collecting Contest

 A collection consists of items that a student has come to own as a consequence of developing a particular interest, which may be academic or not.
 A collection should reflect a clearly defined unifying theme or interest.
 It may incorporate ephemera, maps, prints, autograph material as well as books, either hard cover or paperback, as long as they are germane to the collection's focus.
+All items of the collection must be in physical format.
 How well a collection reflects the collector's intent is more significant than either the number of items or the monetary value of the collection.

 View examples of winning submissions (PDF) available in Goucher College's institutional repository, eScholarship@Goucher.